 Finding time to focus

-Examine what you are doing with your time, and cut out everything that doesn’t serve your goals.
+Examine what you are doing with your time, and cut out everything that doesn’t serve your long term goals.
 Obviously, go for the low-hanging fruit first.

 Time wasters, like social media and television, toxic relationships, being out of shape — it’s easy to spot the glaring issues sucking time and energy.